What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 You’re a Part of a Team

 ER nurses make up an incredibly unique team.
-With all that they see and do together each day, ER teams often become close friends.
+With all they see and do together each day, ER teams often become close friends.

-Working as an ER nurse requires collaboration and willingness to learn and work alongside others.
+Working as an ER nurse requires collaboration and a willingness to learn and work alongside others.
 The team dynamic of an ER is rare and difficult to find elsewhere.

 More Autonomy Than Other Nursing Specialties